zed-industries/zed/crates/vim/README.md

 If you are making a change to make Zed's behavior more closely match vim/nvim, you can create a test using the `NeovimBackedTestContext`.

-For example, the following test checks that Zed and Neovim have the same behaviur when running `*` in visual mode:
+For example, the following test checks that Zed and Neovim have the same behavior when running `*` in visual mode:

 ```rust
 #[gpui::test]